bcc-code/bcc-wp/docs/signon/index.md

 * You have received your Client ID and Client Secret.
 (If you haven’t, contact [support](mailto:it@bcc.no?subject=Support%Developer%BCC).)

+* **Important**: Under Settings->Permalinks in WordPress ensure something other than "Standard" is selected.

+* Ensure SSL (https) is enabled for your website, and that users who type in `http://` are automatically redirecte to `https://`

 ### Quickstart Guide

 This a shortened version of the detailed documentation.
 If you encounter problems, check out the detailed documentation